 I particularly focus on North America in the late 18th and early 19th centuries.

-My dissertation examines how migrants from the United States into the interior of Mexico between 1821 and 1853 laid the groundwork for future U.S. informal empire in that country and, eventually, across Latin America.
+My dissertation examined how migrants from the United States into the interior of Mexico between 1821 and 1853 laid the groundwork for future U.S. informal empire in that country and, eventually, across Latin America.
+You can learn more through this presentation I gave for the Museum of South Texas History in 2022.
+I wrote about an episode from my dissertation for Contingent Magazine (part 1, part 2) in 2022.

 I’ve spent my career to-date at the intersection of academic, digital, and public history.